 Palliative treatment seeks to improve quality of life by reducing prostate cancer symptoms without aiming to cure the disease.
-It can be used for symptom control at different stages of cancer, not just for end-of-life care.
+It can be usedfor symptom control at different stages of cancer, not just at the end of life.
 Palliative treatment is particularly important for people with advanced cancer.
 It can assist with managing symptoms such as pain, and slow the spread of the cancer.

-Palliative radiotherapy may be used to treat pain, such as bone pain if the cancer has spread to the bones (bone metastases).
+Palliative radiation therapy may be used to treat pain, such as bone pain if the cancer has spread to the bones (bone metastases).
 Pain-relieving medicines (analgesics) are also often used.

 For more on this, call Cancer Council 13 11 20, see Advancer Cancer, or download helpful booklets from this page.